ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `ltype1`: Level type to set in the input record
+* `l1`: L1 to set in the input record
+* `ltype2`: Level type to set in the input record
+* `l2`: L2 to set in the input record
 * `result`: The string with the description of the level.

+Return value:

+The error indication for the function.
 Format the description of a level given its value.

 <a name='idba_spiegat'></a>
 #### idba_spiegat(handle, ptype, p1, p2, result)